 Norah Head is located on a picturesque rocky headland, featuring its historic lighthouse and iconic National Surfing Reserve, surrounded by stunning beaches, its famous Rock Pool, grassy reserves you can meander through, scenic lookouts and shady coastal scrub.
-There's some brilliant small businesses dotted around this town, including a patisserie, cafes, Thai restaurant, and modern tapas bar with some of the most exciting cocktails in the region.
+There's some brilliant small businesses dotted around this town, including a patisserie, cafes and modern tapas bar with some of the most exciting cocktails in the region.
 Just minutes from the main street of Noraville, Toukley and Wyrrabalong National Park's hiking trails, Norah Head is a great hub for exploring our north.

 Soldiers Beach is considered one of the best surfing beaches in the Central Coast region.
 Patrolled by lifeguards from October to April, its northern headland provides an unspoiled vantage point to catch a glimpse of the humpback whales during their annual migration north for the winter, while its steep sand dunes make the perfect natural entertainment for kids.

 Cabbage Tree Harbour is one the most scenic (and uncrowded) bays on the Central Coast, and its generally calm conditions are ideal for swimming, snorkelling, kayaking or stand up paddle boarding.

 The Rockpool next to Cabbage Tree Harbour is ideal for the little ones to enjoy a splash and a play in the sand safely, with the surrounding scrub available to shelter in shade.
 From here, walk to the base of Norah Head Lighthouse and discover the rock platforms and private beaches along the way.
 Lighthouse Beach and Nimbin Beach are local secrets – visit them if you truly want an off-the-grid, uninterrupted beach day.